USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 Colorado Stats and Trends

-- Thus far this season Colorado has one win against the spread.

-- This season, the Buffaloes have one ATS win in two games as an underdog of 7 points or more.
+- The Buffaloes have been underdogs by 7.5 points or more two times this year and covered the spread once.

-- Colorado's games this year have gone over the point total one time in three opportunities (33.3%).
+- Colorado's games this season have gone over the total in one out of three opportunities (33.3%).

 - The Buffaloes have three giveaways this season, while the Trojans have eight takeaways .